 - Corticosteroids: the most commonly used medical therapy in active moderate-to-severe TED.
-They alleviate inflammation and the associated symptoms.
 It is not clear whether they alter the disease course.
 Studies suggest intravenous steroids are most effective.
-Complicating factors include the well-known side-effects of systemic steroid therapy.
-Periocular and orbital administration have also been evaluated but there is as yet limited evidence for this approach.

-- Orbital radiotherapy was an early treatment for TED but now plays only a minor rule in the treatment of non-sight-threatening TED because studies and evidence reviews have not clearly demonstrated its efficacy.
-Additionally, patients with diabetes have an increased risk of radiation-induced retinopathy.
+- Orbital radiotherapy now plays only a minor rule in the treatment of non-sight-threatening TED because studies and evidence reviews have not clearly demonstrated its efficacy.

 - Ciclosporin is less effective than corticosteroids but it may be of benefit in combination with oral corticosteroids as a steroid-sparing agent.

 - Rituximab is a monoclonal antibody that targets mature B cells.
-Studies of its use in moderate-to-severe TED, including some steroid-resistant patients, suggest it to be effective in the doses routinely used in rheumatoid arthritis.
-It was associated with significantly fewer adverse effects than systemic corticosteroids.
-It is currently recommended in steroid-resistant patients but more evidence is needed before it replaces corticosteroids as a first-line treatment.
+It is recommended in steroid-resistant patients but more evidence is needed before it replaces corticosteroids as a first-line treatment.